AlexK020908/210-project/README.md

 I have both nested and non-nested classes....

 In conclusion I would :
-- move all listner classes designed outside of the GUI class into the GUI class and make them private nested classes
+- move all listener classes designed outside of the GUI class into the GUI class and make them private nested classes
 - Cook Group Purchase List, Proxy Purchase List and Third Party Purchase List can be combined into one single class that represent one single class of support Entry list
   - However, this would make it unorganized although it would make the program simpler
 - Revenue list does not have to be a list, which may provide the burden of have the field of a list of revenues.